sulzer/sbs-ilearn-app-phonegap/lib/ydn.db/readme.md

       stores: [{
         name: 'people',
         indexes: [{
-           name: 'age'
+           keyPath: 'age'
         }, {
-           name: 'age, name',
            keyPath: ['age', 'name']
         }]
       ]
     }
     db = new ydn.db.Storage('db-name', schema);

-If the database exists, it will be opened and updated with the given schema if necessary.
+If database exist, it will be open and update with given schema if necessary.
 In doing so, object stores and indexes will be created or deleted.

 ### Query ###

-The following snippet shows querying from the `people` object store using index `age` by a key range bounded by 25.
+The following snippet show querying from `people` object store using index `age` by key range bounded by 25.
 The result will be sorted by `age`.

     var q = db.from('people').where('age', '>=', 25);
     var limit = 10;